 Bearings are designed on the basis of the following subjects

-Maintenance and Lubrication of a Bearing is very important.
-The external factors that effect a bearing are electrical signals, temperature,exposure to environment.
+Maintenance and Lubrication of a Bearing are very important.
+The external factors that affect a bearing are electrical signals, temperature, and exposure to the environment.
 To prevent bearing from these external factors they should be frequently lubricated and maintained properly.

-They have rubbing surfaces with lubricants between them .Friction factor depends on the material and construction.
+They have rubbing surfaces with lubricants between them.The friction factor depends on the material and construction.
 Stiffness is good.
-Life depends on application and also depends on lubrication
+Life depends on the application and also depends on lubrication

 Ball or rollers are used between rotating surfaces.
-This prevent and minimize the friction.
+This prevents and minimizes friction.
 Life is moderate and speed changes according to requirements.
-These kind of bearings are widely used now a days.
+These kinds of bearings are widely used nowadays.

-Jewel bearing has an off centre bearing rolls in seating.
-Friction of this bearings is very low.
+Jewel bearing has an off-center bearing roll in seating.
+The friction of these bearings is very low.
 Speed and life are low.

-In these bearings fluid is forced between two faces and held in by edge seal.
+In these bearings, fluid is forced between two faces and held in by an edge seal.
 Friction is zero at zero speed.
 Stiffness is very high.
-Can be used for high speed applications.
+Can be used for high-speed applications.
 Life is infinite in some applications.

-These bearings are provided with material flexes to give any constrain movement.
+These bearings are provided with material flexes to give any constrained movement.
 Friction is very low.
 Stiffness is low, and speed can be very high with high life.

 Reducing friction in bearings is commonly important for efficiency.
-It helps to cutback the wear and tear and to facilitate extended use at high speeds and to avoid heating and premature failure of the bearing.
-Friction of a control depends on its form, material, and fluid used between two surfaces applied on bearings.
-Completely different bearing operative have different operational speed limits.
+It helps to cut back the wear and tear and to facilitate extended use at high speeds and avoid heating and premature failure of the bearing.
+The friction of control depends on its form, material, and fluid used between two surfaces applied on bearings.
+Completely different bearing operatives have different operational speed limits.
 Plain bearings generally handle only lower speeds.
-However the gap between the components that are separated by the bearing varies with load.
-Forces working on the bearing may be radial, axial or bending moments perpendicular to the most axis.
+However, the gap between the components that are separated by the bearing varies with load.
+Forces working on the bearing may be radial, axial, or bending moments perpendicular to the most axis.